Light Field Depth Estimation via Stitched Epipolar Plane Images: Stitched-EPI Representation

-where \(N_{s}\) is the angular resolution in \emph{s}-axis.
-As depicted in Equation \ref{equ:9}, the operator $\mathcal{T}(\cdot)$ shifts each pixel of $E_{y_j,t_j}$ with \(jN_{s}/k\) intervals along \emph{x}-axis.
-As shown in Figure \ref{fig:stitched_epi} (b), these discrete lines in shifted EPIs are parallel to each other, when the candidate \emph{k} is identical to the desired slope \(\widehat{k}\), the shifting interval is the distance between the different discrete lines in \emph{x}-axis.
-In \emph{s}-axis, the distance between shifted EPIs is the product of the angular resolution \(N_{s}\) and the index \emph{j} in \emph{t}-axis of the EPI.
-Therefore, based on the feature of right triangle, the shifting interval is \(jN_{s}/k\).
-If \(jN_{s}/k\) is positive, the EPI is shifted to the right and vice versa.
-After shifting, the operator $\mathcal{C}(\cdot)$ concatenates lines in shifted EPIs sorted by $j$, along \emph{s}-axis, as shown in \ref{fig:stitched_epi} (c).
-When the lines are concatenated, the EPIs seems to be stitched end-to-end, so that we call it stitched-EPI.
+where \(N_{s}\) represents the angular resolution in the \emph{s}-axis.
+As depicted in Eq. \eqref{equ:9}, the operator $\mathcal{T}(\cdot)$ shifts each pixel of $E_{y_j,t_j}$ by \(jN_{s}/k\) intervals along the \emph{x}-axis.
+In Figure \ref{fig:stitched_epi} (b), it can be observed that the discrete lines in the shifted \textit{corresponding EPIs} are parallel to each other.
+The shifting interval is the distance between these discrete lines in the \emph{x}-axis.
+Similarly, in the \emph{s}-axis, the distance between the shifted EPIs is the product of the angular resolution \(N_{s}\) and the index \emph{j} in the \emph{t}-axis of the EPI.
+Consequently, by leveraging the properties of a right triangle, the shifting interval can be calculated as \(jN_{s}/k\).
+A positive value of \(jN_{s}/k\) indicates a rightward shift of the EPI, while a negative value implies a leftward shift.
+Subsequently, the operator $\mathcal{C}(\cdot)$ concatenates lines in the shifted EPIs, sorted by $j$, along the \emph{s}-axis.
+When the candidate \emph{k} matches the desired slope \(\widehat{k}\), the lines from different EPIs are combined into a new straight line in the SEPI, as demonstrated by the blue dotted line in Figure \ref{fig:stitched_epi} (c).

-In SEPI, the resolution of the SEPI in \emph{x}-axis is identical to that of the traditional EPI, but the resolution of the SEPI in \emph{s}-axis is \(N_{t}\) times their original resolution.
-Moreover, only when the candidate \emph{k} is identical to the desired slope \(\widehat{k}\), the lines in different EPIs concatenate a new straight line in the SEPI, as shown in Figure \ref{fig:stitched_epi} (c) by the blue dotted line.
-It is fundamental to compute the desired slope in Section \ref{sec:dis0}.
+In SEPI, the resolution of the SEPI in \emph{x}-axis is identical to that of the traditional EPI, but the resolution of the SEPI in \emph{s}-axis is \(N_{t}\) times their original resolution, which is essential to improve the initial depth estimation result in Section \ref{sec:dis0}.